awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/jenkins-asg/test-persistence.md

 +++
-title = "Configure Persistence Storage when using Spot" weight = 125
+title = "Configure Persistence Storage" weight = 125
 +++
 You're now using Spot instances for your code builds – but your Jenkins server is still using an on-demand instance.
 Jenkins itself does not natively support running in high-availability configurations because it persists all data on a local file system.
 If you can store this data durably somewhere else than on the local file system, you can move your Jenkins Master instance to a self-healing Spot instance.
 To provide persistence for this file system data, you’ll move your Jenkins data to an Elastic File System (EFS) volume and mount this volume on instance spawned by an Auto Scaling group.